skenqbx/node-caster/README.markdown

 `message` is a `Buffer`.

 `opt_callback` is an optional `function(err, bytes)`.
+A possible error is emitted when no callback is set.

 #### caster.bind(opt_callback)
 Enable the multicast udp socket.

 `opt_callback` is an optional `function(err)`.
+A possible error is emitted when no callback is set.

 #### caster.close(opt_callback)
 Close the socket and cleanup the caster.